-This website is just a hobby of mine.
+This blog is just a record of a hobby of mine.
 I hike and photograph wild flowers, then identify and read up on them in books.
 I have also studied botany (independently) and have almost given up trying to take micrographs of plant cells with a microscope.
 See the menu for a list of my published hikes and a record of the flowers I have spotted.

 A glossary (a few hours reading then you are off!).